 A Field Level Hazard Assessment (FLHA) is a documented hazard assessment exercise that assists Workers in identifying and controlling worksite hazards immediately prior to starting work, hazards not anticipated by the JHA or Safe Work Permit and controls for those hazards.
-This section supports <a href="https://grammais.com/gram
+This section supports GTM IMS Hazard Identification and Inventory Process.

-If the work does not involve completing a JHA or Safe Work Permit, the FLHA provides an opportunity for a pre-job hazard assessment and control exercise.
+If the work does not involve completing a Job Hazard Analysis Form or Safe Work Permit Form, the FLHA provides an opportunity for a pre-job hazard assessment and control exercise.

-The Field Level Hazard Assessment (FLHA) must be completed by all workers at the field level as a hazard management tool and can be included in tailgate meetings.
+The Field Level Hazard Assessment Form (FLHA) must be completed by all workers at the field level as a hazard management tool and can be included in tailgate meetings.
 The Hazard Assessment and Control Process provides process steps for completing FLHAs.

-- Ensure the applicable FLHA procedure is used within their respective areas of responsibility - Ensure applicable training is completed for Workers conducting the FLHA process - Communicate the requirement for an FLHA process as part of pre-job planning or safe work permitting requirements.
-Particularly, the People Leader should reinforce: - The requirement to physically walk down or be at the worksite for the FLHA - o The need for all Workers involved in the job to participate in the FLHA - Verify, as applicable and when possible, during work-in-progress, that FLHA requirements have been met and controls documented on the FLHA are appropriate and implemented.
+Ensure the applicable FLHA process is used within their respective areas of responsibility

+- Ensure applicable training is completed for Workers conducting the FLHA - Communicate the requirement for an FLHA process as part of pre-job planning or safe work permitting requirements.
+Particularly, the People Leader should reinforce: - o The requirement to physically walk down or be at the worksite for the FLHA - o The need for all Workers involved in the job to participate in the FLHA - Verify, as applicable and when possible, during work-in-progress, that FLHA requirements have been met and controls documented on the FLHA are appropriate and implemented.